← Back to Malbork Castle Tickets

 Does the audio guide come in English?

 Yes.
-Malbork's audio guide is offered in Polish, English, German, French, Italian, Spanish, Russian, and several other languages [VERIFY current language list].
-It is included with the standard self-paced ticket and runs about 2.5 hours for the Standard Route.
+Malbork's audio guide is offered in Polish, English, German, French, Italian, Spanish, Russian, and several other languages.
+Audio guides are available for the Standard Route (check current ticket options for availability and pricing) and run approximately 2–3 hours.
 A children's mode is available.

 Can we hire a licensed live guide instead of using the audio guide?

 Yes — Muzeum Zamkowe maintains a roster of licensed Malbork guides offering tours in English, German, French, Russian, and Polish, bookable in advance.
-Group sizes are typically capped at around 25.
+Group sizes are limited to ensure a quality experience.
 A licensed-guide upgrade is one of the concierge add-ons we offer alongside the skip-the-line ticket.

 What is the 'Road of the Knights' evening light show?